-Here, we provide a theoretical framework to address the optical response of the mixed-phase hydrogen uptake in Pd nanodisks where we combine two different state-of-the-art methodologies to tackle both the atomic-scale structure of Pd-H and the mesoscopic-scale response of the Pd-H disk.
-Furthermore, an appropriate effective medium dielectric response to address the mixed-phase nature of the hydrogen uptake is also considered.
-To address the atomic-scale effect of the H difussion in Pd, we employ the dielectric function of different Pd-H stoichiometric mixtures obtained by means of ab initio calculations based on time-dependent density functional theory (TDDFT).^{20,21} In a second step, classical electrodynamical calculations of the optical response of the Pd-H nanodisks are performed using the boundary element method (BEM)22 to account for size, shape, and environment effects.
-Finally, to account for the double phase of the Pd-H system, we adopt a dielectric response based on a Bruggeman's effective medium that goes beyond the simple averaged response of the α (pure Pd domain) and β (Pd-H domain) phases.
-Comparing our results with recent experimental measurements of LSPR shifts in hydrogenized Pd nanosystems,23 we identify the structural parameters that better adjust to the spectroscopic output.
+Here we provide a theoretical framework to address the optical response of the mixed-phase Hydrogen uptake in Pd nanodisks where we combine two different state-of-the-art methodologies to tackle both the atomic scale structure of Pd-H and the mesoscopic scale response of the Pd-H disk.
+Furthermore, an appropriate effective medium dielectric response to address the mixedphase nature of the Hydrogen uptake is also considered.
+To address the atomic-scale effect of the H difussion in Pd we employ the dielectric function of different Pd-H stoichiometric mixtures obtained by means of ab initio calculations based on time-dependent density functional theory (TDDFT).
+In a second step, classical electrodynamical calculations of the optical response of the Pd-H nanodisks is performed using the boundary element method (BEM) to account for size, shape and environment effects.
+Finally, to account for the double phase of the Pd-H system, we adopt a dielectric response based on a Bruggeman's effective medium that goes beyond the simple averaged response of the $\alpha$ (pure Pd domain) and $\beta$ (Pd-H domain) phases.
+Comparing our results with recent experimental measurements of LSPR shifts in hydrogenized Pd nanosystems, we identify the structural parameters that better adjust to the spectroscopic output.
 We thus show that LSPR sensing is not only an excellent tool to monitor H content in metal nanosystems but also a promising candidate to quantitatively determine structural changes and domain distributions in dynamical process.

-A sensitive benchmark in the theoretical description of hydrogen uptake in Pd is the evolution of the plasmon peak energy when H is absorbed.
-Ab initio TDDFT-based calculations24 of the dielectric optical response of bulk stoichiometric homogeneous PdH_x, for different x = H/Pd ratios showing a homogeneous distribution of H atoms in the lattice, are shown in Figure 1b.
-These calculations show that the bulk plasmon energy ω_P of PdH_x shifts to lower energies almost linearly^{6,24} with H concentration x, from 7.78 eV in pure Pd to 4.25 eV in PdH.20 The unit cells of the crystal lattices of pure Pd (PdH{x=0}) and of Pd with H showing a 1:1 stoichiometry
+A sensitive benchmark in the theoretical description of Hydrogen uptake in Pd is the evolution of the plasmon peak energy when H is absorbed.
+Ab-initio TDDFT-based calculations of the the dielectric optical response of bulk stoichiometric homogeneous PdHx, for different x=H/Pd ratios showing an homogeneous distribution of H atoms in the lattice, are shown in Fig.1(b).
+These calculations show that the bulk plasmon energy $\omega_p$ of PdHx shifts to lower energies almost linearly with H concentration x, from 7.78 eV in pure Pd to 4.25 eV in PdH.
+The unit cells of the crystal lattices of pure Pd (PdHx=0) and of Pd with H showing a 1:1 stoichiometry (PdHx=1) used in these ab initio calculations are illustrated in Fig. 1(a).
+Absorption of H by a metal causes expansion of the lattice25-27 and a change in the dielectric response.
+The lattice parameters for each PdHx system with different H concentration x have been obtained from total energy calculations and the values have been found to be close to experimental data.
+On the other hand, the internal relaxation of the Pd atoms around H atom positions for ratios $x \neq 1$ can be neglected because of the weak influence of this effect on the optical properties.